BlackbitDigitalCommerce/pimcore-single-sign-on/README.md

 - administration has a single system where they can create users - so nobody has to create Pimcore accounts manually
 - administration has a single system to disable users - when an employee leaves a company, you can disable all logins with a single click

-Currently the bundle supports OpenID and LDAP authentication providers.
-Support for SAML and OAuth2 will come soon.
+Currently the bundle supports OpenID, SAML and LDAP authentication providers.
+Support for OAuth2 will come soon.

 OpenID is supported by a [wide range of applications](https://openid.net/certification/) like